philipturner/swift-xtb/README.md

-# Density Functional Theory
+# Mechanosynthesis

-Mechanosynthesis simulator for molecular nanotechnology.
+Quantum mechanics simulator for molecular nanotechnology.

 Overview:
 - Designed for GPU acceleration with OpenCL